sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 === sws2rst + usage example ===

-In ticket [[https://trac.sagemath.org/ticket/28838|#28838]], the command "sage -sws2rst" was resurrected via a new pip-installable package sage_sws2rst.
-Here an usage example.
+In ticket [[https://trac.sagemath.org/ticket/28838|#28838]], the command "sage -sws2rst" was resurrected via a new pip-installable package sage_sws2rst (which is already in the sage tree).

+Below is an example of usage.

-First we download a sage worksheet (.sws) prepared for Sage Days 25 at CIRM (Marseille, 2010):
+First we download a sage worksheet (.sws) prepared for Sage Days 20 at CIRM (Marseille, 2010):

 {{{
 $ wget http://slabbe.org/Sage/2010-perpignan/CIRM_Tutorial_1.sws